hegerdes/homepage/content/articles/2023/2023-05-azure-prometheus-remote-write.md

 ![Azure meets Prometheus](/img/blog/azure-prom-1-create.png)
 Write down the *Metrics ingestion endpoint*

 Next step is to create an App/User that can push to that endpoint.
-For this we do:
+For this we:
  * Open the Azure Active Directory
  * Go to App Registrations
  * Click New Registration
    * Provide a name
-   * I choose single tenant mode
+   * Choose single tenant mode
  * Go to Certificates & Secrets

 For simplicity we use a secret in this demo, but a certificate is safer and recommended.
-It is best practice to store the certificate in a vault and only request it via the vault API.
+It is best practice to store the certificate in a vault (like Azure Keyvault or Hashicorp Vault) and only request the credentials via the vault's API.
 A guide how to do this can be found [here](https://learn.microsoft.com/en-us/azure/key-vault/certificates/quick-create-portal#add-a-certificate-to-key-vault).

 Create a secret and copy it (you will not be able to see it again).
 Go back to the overview of the created app registration.
 ![Azure meets Prometheus](/img/blog/azure-prom-2-user.png)
-Copy the ClientId and when you press *Endpoints* copy the *OAuth 2.0 token endpoint (v2)* URL.
+Copy the ClientId and then press on *Endpoints* to copy the *OAuth 2.0 token endpoint (v2)* URL.

 Next, we need to authorize our user to push metrics to the *Metrics ingestion endpoint*.
 Go back to the created resource-groups for the Prometheus instance and go to *Access Control (IMA)*.
 On the role-assignment tab, add a new role-assignment with the role of *Monitoring Metrics Publisher* and assign it to the created user from the previous step.
 ![Azure meets Prometheus](/img/blog/azure-prom-3-access.png)